SortableJS/Sortable/plugins/AutoScroll/README.md

 #### `scrollSensitivity` option
 Defines how near the mouse must be to an edge to start scrolling.

+**Note that this option will only work on all browsers/devices if Sortable's `forceFallback: true` option is set.**

 ---

 #### `scrollSpeed` option
 The speed at which the window should scroll once the mouse pointer gets within the `scrollSensitivity` distance.

+**Note that this option will only work on all browsers/devices if Sortable's `forceFallback: true` option is set.**

 ---